sean-andrew-barry/portfolio/README.md

 src/
-  assets/        Images and media used in the site components/    Reusable React components data/          Example blog post content layouts/       Layout wrappers for pages pages/         Route components (Home, About, Projects, Blog, Contact) index.css      Tailwind CSS entry point
+  assets/        Images and media used in the site components/    Reusable React components data/          Static data, such as blog post content layouts/       Layout wrappers for pages pages/         Route components (Home, About, Projects, Blog, Contact) index.css      Tailwind CSS entry point